 - 1. We support changing the definition of "hot goods" to exclude perishable farm commodities.
 (2015) - 2.
 We encourage United States Department of Agriculture (USDA) Inspections to allow horses to be used for human consumption or other beneficial uses.
 (2018) - 3.
 We support the development of a state operated meat and poultry inspection program by adopting an MPI (Meat and poultry inspection) program and stamp.
 (2023) - 4.
-We believe that only products derived from animals may be labelled as meat or meat products.
-(2020) - 5.
+We believe that only products naturally produced from animals may be labeled as meat or meat products.
+(2024) - 5.
+We support legislation requiring all gluten-containing grains used to produce ingredients of a food product to be declared in the ingredient list of the product.
+We further support adding gluten to the FSA list of major food allergens.
+(2024)

+- 6. We support the American Beef Labeling Act (S52) and encourage Congress to quickly pass this legislation.
+(2024) - 7.
 We oppose importing foreign products that do not meet U.S. standards.
-We support the labeling of all foreign products and their additives imported into the U.S. We recommend all imported food products be labeled as such.
+We support the labeling of all foreign products, and their additives imported into the U.S. We recommend all imported food products be labeled as such.
 We encourage strict inspections by U.S. inspectors to ensure foreign food products meet U.S. standards.
 (2021)